-Bilateral relations Switzerland–Moldova
+Bilateral relations Switzerland–Republic of Moldova

 Key aspects of diplomatic relations